 If you’re not sure or have another vision for your site outside the categories above, use WordPress.
 It’s one of the most flexible platform out there.
 It will do ecommerce, it’ll do simple portfolios, it’ll do massive content sites, it’ll do Fortune 500 marketing sites, it’ll do it all.

 You might have to customize it more than other platforms in some situations but you can make WordPress do whatever you want it to.
 And just about anyone in online marketing knows their way around WordPress so you’ll be able to find plenty of people to help you when the time comes.

 Whether you want to build your site by hand or you have an online marketing agency to do it for you, you should still build on top of WordPress.
-It’ll shortcut a lot of the programming work and give you the ability to edit basic items on your site without having to edit any code.
+It’ll shortcut programming work and let you edit basic items on your site without having to edit code.
 I’ve managed marketing sites of venture-backed tech startups that employed dozens of engineers — we still had our marketing site built on top of WordPress.
 It’s the standard choice.

 Step 4: Get a host for your website

-WordPress is the tool that you’ll use to build your website.
-But you also need a host that will store your site and make it available to anyone who visits.
+So WordPress is the tool that you’ll use to build your website.
+But you also need a web host.
+That’s the actual server that will store your site and make it available to anyone who visits.

 Step 5: Install WordPress